Just a collection of things that might be worth implementing. Maybe giving someone ideas :)

 There is Unicode巨大地図, but it seems not open and costs money.
 Such a project, done in the open would be nice.
 I.e. a website where one selects a range of unicode codepoints, and a pdf file is generated containing the characters from the selected unicode codepoints.

-After reading this article on AI and how it helps propaganda, I wonder if one could make a counterproject analyzing news, and trying to understand trends and what the propaganda machine is trying to tell.
+After reading an article on AI and how it helps propaganda, I wonder if one could make a counterproject analyzing news, and trying to understand trends and what the propaganda machine is trying to tell.
 The influenced people suck up the propaganda eventually, but probably without noticing it.
 How about algorithms seeing these trends and attempts for propaganda before we notice?

 This post on languagelog shows the distribution of the word “this” in America.
 Would be fantastic to see such distributions over the world, with a freely selectable search term.

 Moving into a very small flat in Tokyo, with no good view outside?
 Ideas of using computer screens to replace windows are coming up.
 Most interesting is to collect content: waterfalls, nature and so on, free content.
 Kickstarter projects are also around: https://www.kickstarter.com/projects/atmoph/atmoph-window-your-room-can-be-anywhere

 http://www.kanjidamage.com/ and related books look like the sane approach to learn Kanji.
 There should be a free version of kanjidamage.com which

 lang-8.com is a great website, one can write texts in various languages and get them corrected.
 In return, one corrects others texts.
 A karma system helps to spot if people are contributing or only expecting others to check their texts.
 Ideas which could help to improve future implementations of lang-8: